ereid129/NX-FanControl/README.md

 - **Custom:** loads your saved custom curve
 - **Game Profiles:** assign a preset per game — auto-applies when the game launches

-### Default Temperature Display
-On first launch, only SoC Temp is enabled.
-PCB and Skin can be enabled in Settings.

 ---

 ## Fan Curve Presets